Image courtesy Willie Faison

 Image courtesy Gloria Rocha

-Mary Ryan, who learned about BTT while riding through Clark Park last year, has her own set of reasons; namely,
+Mary Ryan, who learned about BTT while riding through Clark Park last year, has her own set of reasons; namely, the family-friendly environment and the encouragement she and other riders receive.

 Ryan says doing something in the city that is unrelated to alcohol or bars is a welcome change from the norm, too.